What is UV?

 Initialized project `uv-repo`

-claudiadeluna in ~/Indigo Wire Networks Dropbox/Claudia de Luna/scripts/python/2025/uv_repo on main
+claudiadeluna in ~/Indigo Wire Networks/Claudia de Luna/scripts/python/2025/uv_repo on main

 % tree